kbroman/dataorg/pages/consistency.Rmd

     values.
 [R](http://www.r-project.org) users prefer `NA`.
 You could also use a hyphen (`-`).
 But stick with a single value throughout your data.
 Definitely don't use a numeric value like `-999` or `999`; it's easy to miss that it's intended to be missing.
+Also, don't insert a note in place of the data, explaining why it's missing.
+Rather, make a separate column with such notes.

 - **Use consistent variable names.** If in one file (say the first batch of subjects), you have a variable called `Glucose_10wk`,